bcgov/bcmaps/vignettes/add_points.md

-# Adding lat/long data to map layers from bcmaps
+# Adding point data to map layers from bcmaps
 `r Sys.Date()`

 We often want to be able to add point data to a map.
 For example, say we have done surveys for a species across B.C., and we want to be able to add the presences and absences on to a map of British Columbia.